jmpavlick/hypertextual/README.md

 hypertextual doesn't support those things because honestly, you don't need them - or at least, I don't.
 If you need those things, they're not hard to come by in literally any other blogging platform - but I didn't want them, so I built this.

 ## why are you doing this
 I read [http://idlewords.com/talks/website_obesity.htm](http://idlewords.com/talks/website_obesity.htm) and it struck a chord with me.
-I've always wanted to build a truly minimalist blog, so I rolled up my sleeves and did just that.
-It's fun to build things.
+All I need to do is put words on the internet, and maybe link them together sometimes, so I built a blog framework that gives me what I need, no more or less.

 ## what the hell is chickenshit minimalism
 Chickenshit minimalism is defined as "technology that is aesthetically simple but consumes an inordinate amount of clock cycles and memory to accomplish simple tasks".
 Chickenshit minimalism is websites with flat UIs three colors and four sentences of text on a 1080p hero image and hamburger menus and 35 stylesheets and 45 JavaScripts that are downloaded from an ad network every time you fire off a request and 3 second load times.